atlasbot/docs/README.md

 # Welcome to Atlas' Documentation!

-This is the documentation for Atlas, a discord boat.
+This is the documentation for Atlas, a discord bot.
 Served using [MkDocs](https://github.com/mkdocs/mkdocs)

 If you notice things that could be changed like typos, or you want to improve the documenation and make it better, feel free to contribute.